alexbelgium/hassio-addons/immich/README.md

 ## About

 Web based files browser.
-This addon is based on the [docker image](https://hub.docker.com/r/hurlenko/immich) from hurlenko.
+This addon is based on .

 ## Configuration